Rigidity of discrete conformal structures on surfaces: Open problems

-Another interesting question about discrete conformal structure on polyhedral surfaces is the existence of discrete conformal structure with prescribed combinatorial curvature.
-In the special case that the prescribed combinatorial curvature is $0$, this corresponds to the discrete uniformization theorem.
-In the case of vertex scaling of polyhedral metrics, the discrete uniformization theorems for polyhedral metrics were recently established in \cite{GGLSW,GLSW,Sp2}.
-Note that the case of vertex scaling corresponds to $\varepsilon_i=1$ for all vertex $i\in V$ in our case.
-This motivates us to study the discrete uniformization theorem for discrete conformal structures.
+An interesting question about Glickenstein's discrete conformal structures on polyhedral surfaces is the existence of a discrete conformal factor with the prescribed combinatorial curvature.
+In the special case that the prescribed combinatorial curvature is constant, this corresponds to the discrete uniformization theorem.
+For Luo's vertex scaling, the discrete uniformization theorems were established in \cite{GGLSW,GLSW,Sp2}.
+Note that Luo's vertex scalings correspond to $\varepsilon\equiv1$ in Glickenstein's discrete conformal structures.
+This motivates us to study the discrete uniformization theorem for Glickenstein's discrete conformal structures.

-Suppose $(M, V)$ is a marked surface and $V$ is a nonempty finite subset of $M$. $\varepsilon: V\rightarrow \{0,1\}$ is a weight defined on $V$. $(M, V, \varepsilon)$ is called a weighted marked surface.
-Motivated by Glickenstein's work \cite{G1,G2a,G3,G4}, we introduce the following definition of weighted Delaunay triangulation.
+Suppose $(M, V)$ is a marked surface and $V$ is a nonempty finite subset of $M$.
+A weight $\varepsilon: V\rightarrow \{0,1\}$ is defined on $V$.
+The triple $(M, V, \varepsilon)$ is called a weighted marked surface.
+Motivated by Glickenstein's works \cite{G1,G2a,G3,G4}, we have the following definition of weighted Delaunay triangulation.